jondwaite/jondwaite.github.io/content/post/2022-12-20-ip-spaces-in-vmware-cloud-director-10-4-1-tenant-experience.md

 If the wrinkles around how overlapping ranges can be handled more gracefully, and the interactions for other services such as Container Service Extension improved then I can see IP Spaces as being useful for most Service Providers in future.

-One other question remains about how VMware will help Service Providers migrate existing environments using the &#8216;legacy&#8217; IP allocation methods to and from IP Spaces as this is a significant task to perform manually and automation could really help to make this easier.
+One other question remains about how VMware will help Service Providers migrate existing environments using the 'legacy' IP allocation methods to and from IP Spaces as this is a significant task to perform manually and automation could really help to make this easier.

-In short &#8211; IP Spaces looks really promising and has a lot of capability in its first release with VCD 10.4.1, if VMware can keep developing it and iron out the wrinkles that current exist it will become a very welcome enhacement to VCD capabilities for both Service Providers and tenants.
+In short - IP Spaces looks really promising and has a lot of capability in its first release with VCD 10.4.1, if VMware can keep developing it and iron out the wrinkles that current exist it will become a very welcome enhacement to VCD capabilities for both Service Providers and tenants.

-As always, I hope you&#8217;ve found this series of posts useful and comments/feedback welcome in here or [@jondwaite][1] on Twitter.
+As always, I hope you've found this series of posts useful and comments/feedback welcome in here or [@jondwaite][1] on Twitter.

 Jon.